-- Pre employment medicals and medical treatment. - Legal advice (if using a WALGA Preferred Supplier Agreement Arrangement) - Training (if using a WALGA Preferred Supplier Agreement Arrangement) - Travel and Accommodation (only when utilising the Corporate Travel Management System). - Servicing and/or mechanical repairs to plant and/or machinery located remotely, where significant additional costs will be charged by Suppliers who need to travel to the remote area to view the plant and or machinery to be able to submit a quote, as this is not considered best value for the Shire.
-Such an exemption must be approved by a Director who is satisfied that genuine circumstances exist where it would not represent best value for money, where the price is not unreasonable in the circumstances, and where evidence to justify the decision is available and retained in accordance with the Shire's Record Keeping Plan.
+- Pre employment medicals and medical treatment. - Legal advice (if using a WALGA Preferred Supplier Agreement Arrangement) - Training (if using a WALGA Preferred Supplier Agreement Arrangement) - Travel and Accommodation (only when utilising the Shire's Contracted Travel Agency). - Provision of services located in Remote Areas, where significant additional costs would be expected to be charged by Suppliers who would need to travel (and likely require payment for travel time) to the Remote Area to assess the proposed works in order to properly estimate and submit a quote.
+This exemption is for values up to \$50,000 (ex GST) and must be approved by a Director who is satisfied that genuine circumstances exist where it would represent best value for money, where the price is not unreasonable in the circumstances, and where evidence to justify the decision is available and retained in accordance with the Shire's Record Keeping Plan.